Latin literature: Latin in the Middle Ages, Renaissance, and Early Modernity

 Pagan Latin literature showed a final burst of vitality from the late 3rd century till the 5th centuries – Ammianus Marcellinus in history, Quintus Aurelius Symmachus in oratory, and Ausonius and Rutilius Claudius Namatianus in poetry.
 The Mosella by Ausonius demonstrated a modernism of feeling that indicates the end of classical literature as such.

 Writers who laid the foundations of Christian Latin literature during the 4th century and 5th century included the church fathers Augustine of Hippo, Jerome, and Ambrose, and the first great Christian poet, Prudentius.
 Some Latin writing by Christian women also survives: the prison diary of the martyr Perpetua of Carthage, and an account of a Christian pilgrimage by the pilgrim Egeria.

 During the Early Middle Ages, there was a noted literary activity in the Carolingian Empire, mostly in modern-day France, characterized as the Carolingian Renaissance, and some 80 Latin-language writers from this period have been covered in the Clavis Scriptorum Latinorum Medii Aevi published by Brepols.
-The High Middle Ages would be characterized by a renewal of Latin literature through the translation of the Toledo School of works from Islamic Spain, both original and translations from previous Greek texts, and with Scholasticism Latin would find a new philosophical expression.
+The High Middle Ages would be characterized by a renewal of Latin literature and with Scholasticism Latin would find a new philosophical expression.

 During the Renaissance there was a return to the Latin of classical times, called for this reason Neo-Latin.
 This purified language continued to be used as the lingua franca among the learned throughout Europe, with the great works of Descartes, Francis Bacon, and Baruch Spinoza all being composed in Latin.
 Among the last important books written primarily in Latin prose were the works of Swedenborg (d.
 1772), Linnaeus (d.
 1778), Euler (d.
 1783), Gauss (d.
 1855), and Isaac Newton (d.
 1727), and Latin remains a necessary skill for modern readers of great early modern works of linguistics, literature, and philosophy.